 Speed networking to Grand Hyatt Melbourne

-When Angliss student Hannah Garrett was invited to attend one of our speed networking events, she wasn’t aware how many career opportunities it would bring.
+When Angliss student Hannah Holden was invited to attend one of our speed networking events, she wasn’t aware how many career opportunities it would bring.

 “The HR representative from Grand Hyatt Melbourne asked me for a copy of my resume, which prompted me to ask if the hotel was hiring,” said Hannah.
 “The response ‘we are always hiring for the right people’ really stuck with me.”

 Hannah went on to complete a work placement with Grand Hyatt Melbourne as part of her Diploma of Hospitality Management (Angliss International Hotel School).
 Working in the hotel’s communications centre on a part-time basis, Hannah gained invaluable insights into the hotel’s operations.

 “The key thing I learnt during my work placement was how Grand Hyatt Melbourne works as a whole,” said Hannah.
 “I truly didn’t understand how much goes on until I was in the job.
 It was awesome to understand the collaboration between departments and to have the opportunity to meet so many people.”